 Our world is facing unprecedented environmental challenges.
 Keeping the global temperature rise below 1.5°C implies a mandatory drop in CO2 emissions.
-Against this backdrop, the European Commission has issued the European Green Deal: an ambitious plan towards a fully sustainable economy, including aviation.
+Against this backdrop, the European Commission has issued the European Green Deal, an ambitious plan toward a fully sustainable economy, including aviation.
 With one million species endangered, biodiversity restoration is another key issue.
 Once aviation has recovered from the COVID-19 pandemic effects, global air traffic as a major enabler of connectivity and economic growth will resume and keep increasing.
 This emphasises the challenge of reducing the environmental impact of the air transportation sector as a whole.

 Find out more about the OLGA Project directly from the previous Project Coordinator,Yannael Billard (presentation at the European Week of Regions & Cities 2021)

 "The great interest in this last Horizon 2020 call shows the eagerness of research teams in the EU and beyond to find solutions that will tackle the climate crisis, restore and preserve our ecosystems and protect our societies, driving them through sustainable recovery.
 I look forward to their breakthrough discoveries and innovations".

 Mariya Gabriel, Commissioner for Innovation, Research, Culture, Education and Youth, on the research community response to the EU Green Deal call

 Stargate is an ambitious project selected by the European Commission to prove that a more sustainable aviation is possible.